English modal auxiliary verbs: Need

 Like must, modal need has no preterite form.

 Although as a modal auxiliary verb need takes a bare infinitival clause complement (He needn't overhaul it), lexical verb need can take either an object complement (He needs my help) or a to-infinitival clause complement (He needs to overhaul it), optionally with a subject (He needs me to overhaul it).

 Negation of need is external, negating the matrix clause.
 You needn't apply again does not say that there is a need not to apply, merely that there is no need to apply.
 So although the verb must can usually be substituted for the modal verb need, mustn't usually cannot be substituted for needn't.
 (Exceptionally, the pair are synonymous in polar interrogatives: Needn't/mustn't we pay now?)

 Modal need can also be used with have: Need I have done that?
 It is most commonly used here in the negative, meaning that an action was (from the present perspective) not in fact necessary: You needn't have left that tip.

-Data from a corpus of American and British spoken and written English of the 1980s and 1990s show that for negative constructions involving need, modal auxiliary need is more common in written English (both American and British, but is less common than lexical need in British English conversation and unused in American English conversation.163 In both American and British English, interrogative constructions that require subject–auxiliary inversion show do-support of lexical need much more commonly than inversion of auxiliary need; moreover, many of what instances there are of auxiliary need are of fixed formulas (Need I say more?, etc).
+Data from a corpus of American and British spoken and written English of the 1980s and 1990s show that for negative constructions involving need, modal auxiliary need is more common in written English (both American and British), but is less common than lexical need in British English conversation and unused in American English conversation.
+In both American and British English, interrogative constructions that require subject–auxiliary inversion show do-support of lexical need much more commonly than inversion of auxiliary need; moreover, many of what instances there are of auxiliary need are of fixed formulas (Need I say more?, etc).

 For "needs must" (and "must needs") see under must.

 Dare

 As a modal auxiliary verb, dare is another negative negative polarity item, appearing in negative contexts and other contexts that do not affirm.

-Dare is now much more common as a lexical verb.
+Dare is now more common as a lexical verb.
 Lexical verb dare takes a to-infinitival clause as its complement (I didn't dare to answer her), and this may have a subject (He dared me to dive from a higher board); modal dare, a bare infinitival clause complement.

 Negation of dare is external: what is negated is the matrix clause.
 (She dare not attempt it means "She doesn't dare to attempt it".)

 Examples of the use of modal auxiliary dare, followed by equivalents using lexical dare where appropriate: